 Tip: Another entrance to the park is located at Coastal Peak Park on the North end of the park.
 You can start your hikes at the top, but remember that you have to climb back up.

 Once you reach the top, turn left again onto "No Dogs" trail.
 This will take you down to the ranger station and the main parking lot.
-As you descent, you can enjoy lovely views of the ocean.
+As you descend, you can enjoy lovely views of the ocean.

 Keep going past the ranger station and turn left into "Moro Canyon" trail which will take you back to the wood bridge and the campground.
 This loop hike is about 2.5 miles.

 If you prefer a bigger challenge, study the trail map and plan a longer loop.